 Irving P. “Irv” McPhail, EdD

-Irv McPhail is principal of The McPhail Group LLC, a global higher education consulting practice.
+Irv McPhail was named the 12th President of Saint Augustine’s University on July 15, 2020.
+Saint Augustine’s University is a private historically Black university in Raleigh, NC.
+It was founded by Episcopal clergy in 1867 for the education of freed slaves.
+Prior to joining Saint Augustine’s University, Irv was founder and chief strategy officer at The McPhail Group LLC, a global higher education consulting practice.
 In 2007, he joined the National Action Council for Minorities in Engineering Inc. and was named president and CEO in 2009.
 During his tenure, McPhail worked to provide leadership and support for the national effort to increase the representation of successful African American, American Indian and Latino women and men in engineering and technology, math and science-based careers.
 NACME also provides scholarships to underrepresented minorities pursuing careers in engineering.
 He has served as a college president or chancellor of colleges and universities in Baltimore, Saint Louis and Memphis, Tennessee.
 Under McPhail’s leadership, the Community College of Baltimore County was reorganized from three separate community colleges into a single, multicampus public college that is highly regarded for promoting academic excellence, developing potential, nurturing talent and cultivating partnerships that benefit the people, families and business of the Baltimore metropolitan region.
-He has received numerous awards including the Harvard Graduate School of Education Alumni of Color Achievement Award; Exemplary Leader and Pioneer awards from the National Council on Black American Affairs.
+He has received numerous awards including the Harvard Graduate School of Education Alumni of Color Achievement Award; and the Exemplary Leader and Pioneer awards from the National Council on Black American Affairs of the American Council on Education.
 McPhail earned an academic scholarship to Cornell University, where he earned a bachelor's degree in development sociology.
 He holds a master's degree in reading from the Harvard Graduate School of Education.
 McPhail was a National Fellowships Fund Fellow at the University of Pennsylvania where he earned his doctorate in reading/language arts.
-McPhail joined the SME Education Board of Directors in 2010 and is a member of its Budget Oversight Committee and chairs its Fundraising Committee as well.
+McPhail joined the SME Education Board of Directors in 2010.
+He is presently President of the SME Education Foundation.
 SME Member Since 2018

 Joseph A. “Joe” Kann